-This Juneteenth, 2022 you are invited to the 2ND BREATH MASTERY FREEDOM FESTIVAL June 11- 12, 2022 A virtual Juneteenth pre-celebration, health fair connecting the historical culture, the power of breath & BIPOC's continued quest for freedom "living while black" today!
+This Juneteenth, 2022 you are invited to the BREATH MASTERY FREEDOM WORKSHOP June 12, 2022 A virtual Juneteenth pre-celebration connecting the historical culture, the power of breath & BIPOC's continued quest for freedom "living while black" today!

 "UNTIL ALL OF US ARE FREE, NONE OF US ARE TRULY FREE", exclaims Sekou Mama Ayo, as she takes a deep breath in her Juneteenth re-enactment play called "Freedom Songs"

-The 2nd Breath Mastery Freedom Festival is scheduled for June 11 - 12, 2022.
-This on-line health fair and assembly of people who self-identify as BIPOCs (Black Indigenous and People of Color) offers a Juneteenth Freedom Day, (June 19th) pre-celebration that connects the historical cultural, racial, ethnic and gender inequities with today’s continuous challenges to our freedom, health equity and quality of daily life, as we navigate through the stress and trauma of "living while black".
+The Breath Mastery Freedom Festival Series is scheduled for June 12, 2022.
+This on-line BREATHSHOP will assembly of people who self-identify as BIPOCs (Black Indigenous and People of Color) offers a Juneteenth Freedom Day, (June 19th) pre-celebration that connects the historical cultural, racial, ethnic and gender inequities with today’s continuous challenges to our freedom, health equity and quality of daily life, as we navigate through the stress and trauma of "living while black".

-The Festival will encourage the use of the many forms of breathology/breathwork as tools that provide solutions for liberation and“the power of the breath” will be activated, as an act of resistance, and a celebration
+The Freedom Festival Series will return in the fall, and as an on-going vehicle to encourage the use of the many forms of breathology/breathwork as tools that provide solutions for liberation and“the power of the breath” to be activated, as an act of resistance, and a celebration

-This virtual gathering builds upon the 1st Breath Mastery Conference, held in-person, at the non-denominational, 4th Street, S.W.
+This first, virtual gathering builds upon the inaugural Breath Mastery Conference, held in-person, at the non-denominational, 4th Street, S.W.
 Westminster Church, Washington, D.C.
 It featured the reknown Leonard Orr, the founder of Rebirthing/Breathwork and a host of breath practitioners for a one day, well received event.

 The visionary of the gathering, Ayo Handy-Kendi, committed to the community that she would have another similar gathering, but life got in the way.